jpritikin/coach/content/docs/me/psychoactive/santo-daime.md

 by a whole group of people simultaneously in careful coordination.
 Posing solo is a bit self-indulgent.

+## Doubts?

+Maybe you read through this page and you're skeptical.
+Drink more daime. 🍵

 ## The Current of Reverence

-The analogy that I am trying to invoke is with electrical current or water flowing through a pipe.
-Here, the substance that is flowing is *reverence*, and with enough daime, it feels almost tangible.
+The analogy that I am trying to invoke is with electrical current or water flowing through a pipe. 🌊 Here, the substance that is flowing is *reverence*, and with enough daime, it feels almost tangible.
 Just as with electricity or water, there is a direction of flow.
 You receive reverence, it flows through you, and then you can direct it away from you.
-An arbitrary careless posture does not necessarily obstruct the current of reverence, but specific intentional postures can increase the conductance and encourage the flow.
+An arbitrary careless posture does not necessarily obstruct the current of reverence, but specific intentional postures can increase the conductance and encourage the flow. 🚰

 ## Key